Menu

 Amateur Radio, or "Ham Radio" as it is commonly called, is basically two-way communication, in any of several modes, between other Radio Amateurs.
 Some of the various "modes" of communication are AM and FM, ssb or "single side band," teletype, and by Morse Code, or "cw" as it is commonly called.

-It is not unusual for amateur to speak with astronauts on space missions.
-Many ham radio operators build their own radios and antennas.
+It is not unusual for amateurs to speak with astronauts on space missions.
+In fact, many astronauts are ham radio operators.
+Many hams enter the hobby and become fascinated with building their own radios, fashion and erect antennas and accessories.

 On this page you can listen to and control a short-wave receiver